kLjubomir/RemoteJobFinder/specifications.md

   **Then** the adverts are not truly remote adverts.

 &nbsp;
-- [ ] As a remote job seeker, I want to have a filtering tool so that I can filter ads that only include a keyword
+- [ ] As a remote job seeker, I want to have a filtering tool so that I can filter ads, viewing only those that include a keyword

 **Scenario: Include only jobs with keyword in description**
   **Given** advert description is fetched